epan547/LiDAR-SLAM/about.md

 		<header class="major">
 			<h2>2D LiDAR Based SLAM</h2>
 		</header>
 		<p>The goal of our project was to implement a basic SLAM alorithm using a physical Neato from Olin.
-SLAM is a class of algorithms for simaltaneously mapping an area and locating the robot within that map.
+SLAM is a class of algorithms for simultaneously mapping an area and locating the robot within that map.
 We used the Neato's built-in LiDAR and wheel encoders to sense the environment, and a method called Graph Optimization to map it.</p>
 	</div>
 </section>